Charles H. Corlett: Western Europe

 Ordered to drive northwest as quickly as possible, the XIX Corps faced the bulk of the German Army in the West, which was retreating as fast as it could to prevent any further encirclement, but capable of counterattacking and defending in force.

+Senior American officers visit the gun emplacements on Point du Hoc, Normandy, June 12, 1944.
+Left to right: General Henry H. Arnold, General Dwight D. Eisenhower, Major General Charles H. Corlett, General George C. Marshall, Lieutenant General Omar Bradley and Admiral Ernest J. King.

 Building bridges and shooting down 42 German planes, the XIX Corps reached Belgium in 2 days, crossing the river Somme on September 2, the first Allied soldiers to enter Belgium and the Netherlands.
 They took Tournai on September 2, followed by Fort Eben-Emael, Maastricht, and Sittard.
 On September 14, the corps crossed the Meuse River and entered Germany, establishing a bridgehead across the Albert Canal.
 The XIX Corps was struggling to close an escape route known as the Aachen Gap when, because of illness, Corlett was relieved of command of the corps on October 15, 1944, and assigned to the U.S. 12th Army Group in France.
 From D-Day to October 15, the XIX Corps captured 29,867 POWs, shot down 55 enemy airplanes, built 160 bridges, and crossed the Vire, Seine, Somme, Meuse, and Maas Rivers.
 During this same period, soldiers of the corps were awarded 26 Distinguished Service Crosses, 737 Silver Stars, and 3,390 Bronze Stars.